bdeployteam/bdeploy/doc/retypeuser/experts/pooling.md

 ## _Unpooling_ or disabling Pools

 Pooling can be disabled on **BHives** if pooling is currently enabled.
-However this operation requires to _unpool_ required objects from the currently set pool back into the **BHive** local storage.
+However, this operation requires to _unpool_ required objects from the currently set pool back into the **BHive** local storage.
 You can do this using:

 ```
 bdeploy bhive pool --hive=/path/to/hive --unpool